The Wild Ones (song): Reception and legacy

 Music writer James Masterton was very favourable, writing: "Easily one of the greatest records the band will release in their entire career, The Wild Ones is a haunting ballad, sparsely produced and exploiting the quirks in Brett Anderson's voice to the full."
 Music & Media wrote: "For the first time, the Anderson assembly live up to their name.
 Semi-acoustic with violins and all, bad ass Brett recalls forgotten heroes like Ian McCulloch and Scott Walker."
 Linda Ryan of the Gavin Report felt the song marked a major change in the band's songwriting, by evoking classic country songwriters' tales of "what might've beens."
 She considered it a "more serious songwriting effort... a far cry from the tawdry lust that clung to many songs on the band's debut.
 Just beautiful."
 Steve Baltin of Cash Box felt the band had undergone a "metamorphosing" compared to the band's early work.
 As well as the early Bowie influence, he felt they incorporated the sound of U2, writing: "The band wears the changes well, creating a song that has more sustenance than previous works... the group deserve credit for credibly reinventing themselves."

-In reference to the band split during the summer, NME wrote: "Possibly the best song of the week... but this week, the band recorded here really no longer exists."
+John Robinson of NME said that "rather than loudly slapping its arse and screeching at us in a wobbly falsetto, ['The Wild Ones'] is full of a sort of quiet grandeur.
+It has references, of course - the poise and conception of classic Bowie - but where Suede often excel at huge concepts ('Still Life', 'Stay Together'), this is remarkable for its tone of muted expectation."
+In reference to the band split during the summer, Robinson added: "Possibly the best song of the week, but this week, the band recorded here really no longer exists."
 Patrick Brennan of Hot Press was highly critical of the song.
 He wrote: "The only thing that saves this overblown farce is the understated and anti-melodic guitar playing of Bernard Butler.
 'The Wild Ones' is infantile and ultimately meaningless, with a calculated teeny-bopper yearning, and even the orchestral arrangements of Brian Gascoigne, of Scott Walker's Climate of Hunter fame, can't save it.
 About as wild as a storm in a tea cup."

 BBC America wrote a favourable retrospective review in 2008.
 Kevin Wicks said "[the song] is like a Britpop take on a mournful country-and-western tune.
 The lyrics are beautiful and poetic, and Anderson's low register has a Johnny Cash quality that is very expressive.
 Wonderful song."
 In 2014, NME ranked the song at number 370 on its list of the "500 Greatest Songs of All Time".
 Canadian rock band Destroyer, named their 2017 album ken after the song's original title.